kailash-manasarovar/statement/docs/timeline/2024/april.md

 ## Leak resumes

-- One morning when I go to the garage to collect the car, I notice the [leak from the windscreen washing fluid tank](../2023/september.md#problem-with-my-car) has started again.
+- One morning when I go to collect the car, I notice the [leak from the windscreen washing fluid tank](../2023/september.md#problem-with-my-car) has started again.
 - I text Pedro the caretaker about it.

 ![Text Pedro about the leak](../../content/whatsapps/chat-about-the-leak-with%20pedro.jpg)